sapcc/hugo-documentation-templater/README.md

 ---
 ```

-A new entry will be created in the section at the bottom of the landing page with links and descriptions to jump directly to the desired sections.
+A new entry will be added at the bottom of the landing page, featuring links and descriptions to help users navigate directly to the desired sections.

+Here’s an improved version of the text along with the Markdown code:

-#### Configure an overview section for the landing page
+#### Configure an Overview Section for the Landing Page

-Display an overview index section based on a configuration
+Set up an overview section on the landing page by configuring the relevant settings.
+You can customize this section using the provided configuration options.

 Configuration description: